 - repair damaged or abnormal areas of the heart

 - implant medical devices that help the heart beat properly

 - replace a damaged heart with a donated heart (heart transplantation)

 - The patient is given general anesthesia.
-This ensures that the patient will be asleep and pain free through the whole surgery.
+This ensures that they will be asleep and pain free through the whole surgery.

 - The surgeon makes an 8- to 10-inch cut in the chest.